Reyes Mata v. Lynch: Board of Immigration Appeals' decision

 Noel Reyes Mata, an unlawful resident alien, was convicted of assault in a Texas state court and deported in 2010 to Mexico, the country of which he was a citizen.
-He filed a notice of appeal with the Board of Immigration Appeals – an administrative court within the Executive Office for Immigration Review of the U.S. Department of Justice – which was dismissed on the basis that Mata's attorney failed to submit an appellate brief.
-Mata subsequently moved to reopen the case on the grounds that he had received ineffective assistance of counsel, a statutorily exceptional circumstance that entitled him to equitable tolling, notwithstanding the fact that he had missed the 90-day window to move for reopening.
-The BIA dismissed this motion, ruling it untimely.
-It also declined to reopen the case sua sponte under its regulatory authority as per Title 8 of the Code of Federal Regulations.
+He filed a notice of appeal with the Board of Immigration Appeals, an administrative court within the Executive Office for Immigration Review of the U.S. Department of Justice, which was dismissed on the basis that Mata's attorney failed to submit an appellate brief.
+Mata subsequently moved to reopen the case on the grounds that he had received ineffective assistance of counsel, a statutorily exceptional circumstance that entitled him to equitable tolling, although he had missed the 90-day window to move for reopening.
+The BIA dismissed the motion, ruled it untimely, and declined to reopen the case sua sponte under its regulatory authority as per Title 8 of the Code of Federal Regulations.